51 Insects That Start With H

 The Half-black Bumble Bee, also known as Bombus vagans, is a bumble bee species found across North America.

-This insect that starts with H plays a crucial role as pollinators for various agricultural crops, including tomatoes and blueberries.
+This insect, which starts with H, is a crucial pollinator for various crops, including tomatoes and blueberries.

 While they can sting if provoked, they are generally not aggressive toward humans and pose a minimal threat.

-Half-black Bumble Bees contribute to the ecosystem by transferring pollen between flowers, aiding in plant reproduction and the production of fruits and seeds.
+Half-black Bumble Bees contribute to the ecosystem by transferring pollen between flowers, aiding in plant reproduction, and producing fruits and seeds.

 Their distinctive black and yellow coloration makes them easily recognizable and adds beauty to the natural environment.